Northern Ireland Constitutional Convention: Progress of the NICC

 The elections left the body fundamentally weakened from its inception as an overall majority had been obtained by those Unionists who opposed power sharing as a concept.
 As a result, the Northern Ireland Constitutional Convention Report published on 20 November 1975 recommended only a return to majority rule as had previously existed under the old Parliament of Northern Ireland government.
 As such a solution was completely unacceptable to the nationalist parties, the NICC was placed on hiatus.
 The NICC report in its conclusion said of mandatory power-sharing with a role for the SDLP in a devolved government:

 Hoping to gain something from the exercise, Secretary of State for Northern Ireland Merlyn Rees announced that the NICC would be reconvened on 3 February 1976.
 However, a series of meetings held between the UUUC and the SDLP failed to reach any agreement about SDLP participation in government, and so the reconvened NICC once again failed to achieve a solution with cross-community support.
-As a result, Rees announced the dissolution of the body on 4 March 1976 and Northern Ireland remained under direct rule.
+As a result, Rees announced the dissolution of the body on 4 March 1976 effective two days later, and Northern Ireland remained under direct rule.
+The relevant parts of the Northern Ireland Act 1974 governing the creation and operation of the Convention were subsequently repealed by the Northern Ireland Act 1982.